quadrimegistus/predetermination/README.md

 Mega Millions: $2,021,464.00 * 2x a week = $4,042,928.00 weekly * 52 weeks a year = $210,232,256.00 annually.

 Total supplemental reward in addition to the annual jackpot minimum of $4,160,000,000.00, for min/maxing: $374,347,688.00 annually.
+Randomly assigned multipliers can multiply the aforementioned partial correctness sum by 2x, 3x, 4x, 5x or 10x dependent on the mutiplier assignment at purchase and current size of jackpot.
 Don't leave any money on the table.

 # Manifesting the Future